xeraa/silverstripe-nginx/README.md

 Open your shell and change to the base folder of this project where the *Vagrantfile* is located.
 Run ``$ vagrant up`` and it will pull down Ubuntu 14.04, install all required dependencies, and install the latest stable SilverStripe version.

+The source code of your installation will be available inside the project's base folder under *source/*.

+You can access the database at *127.0.0.1:8889/silverstripe* with the username *root* and the password *root*.

 ## How do you make sure it works?